vicnetto/ds-python/README.md

-# ai-learn
+# :books: Personal Learning :books:

-Annotations (in portuguese) about some AI subfields like Machine Learning and Data Science.
+Annotations (in portuguese) about some fields that i'm currently working on.

+## Some of those fields:

+- Machine Learning
+    - Sklearn
+- Data Science
+    - Pandas
+    - Numpy
+    - Web Scraping
+- Shell